tBlabs/FluentParser/README.md

 ```

 # Important classes
-- FluentParserBuilder - definition of parser with fluent API
+- FluentParserBuilder<T> - definition of parser with fluent API
-- FluentParser - result of Build() at FluentParserBuilder
+- FluentParser<T> - result of Build() at FluentParserBuilder

 # Options
 - Is(8-bit value) - check value